Topics of plans for the section "Knowledge"

 28.2 1

-The wording P 3.1 is represented as an exhaustive list of characteristics / signs of scientific knowledge.
+The wording of clause 3.1 is presented as an exhaustive list of characteristics / features of scientific knowledge.

 Rate this solution in points: